Stay Informed, Always

 Critical Alerts

-All Quiet for Android gives you fine-grained control over how critical alerts behave, even when your phone is muted or in Do Not Disturb (DnD) mode.
+All Quiet for Android gives you fine-grained control over how critical alerts behave, even when your phone is muted or in Do Not Disturb (DnD) mode.-

 There are two separate toggles in the app’s notification settings:

 - Override System Volume (When DnD is off): When notifications are allowed, enabled by default.
 When this is on, critical alerts will play a sound even if your phone is in silent mode (but not in DnD).
 You can set a custom volume for these alerts in your notification settings.
+When receiving a notification while playing media or in a call, we adapt this volume to the media / the voice call volume.

 - Both toggles allow you to set the alert volume independently from your device’s system volume.